-If the management password has not yet been set, perform the following steps:

-- Enter the IP address of your Charon-SSP host instance in the IP address field. - Leave the Password field empty. - For cloud instances enable the SSH tunnel configuration (select ON).
+Charon Manager [SSP] 5.0.1 × If the management password has not yet been set, perform the following steps: Login SSH Enter the IP address of your Charon-SSP host instance in the IP address field.
+Leave the Password field empty.
+Please enter IP address and password to login Agent to manage Charon emulator.
+For cloud instances enable the SSH tunnel configuration (select ON).
 Set to OFF if connected to localhost.
-The SSH tunnel can generally be used if key-based SSH login is enabled on the target system. - Change to the SSH tab to fill in the required information if the SSH tunnel has been enabled.

-If the management password has already been set, perform the following steps:

-- Enter the IP address of your Charon-SSP instance in the IP address field. - Enter the Charon-SSP management password. - Enable the SSH tunnel configuration for communication across a public network unless you use a secure VPN connection (key-based SSH login required). - If the SSH tunnel is enabled, change to the SSH tab to fill in the required information there.
+The SSH tunnel can generally be used if key-based SSH login is enabled on the target system.
+IP address: Change to the SSH tab to fill in the required information if the SSH tunnel has been enabled.
+Password: If the management password has already been set, perform the following steps: SSH tunnel: OFF 🗸 Enter the IP address of your Charon-SSP instance in the IP address field.
+Enter the Observation of th Connect Cancel Enter the Charon-SSP management password.
+Enable the SSH tunnel configuration for communication across a public network unless you use a secure VPN connection (key-based SSH login required).
+If the SSH tunnel is enabled, change to the SSH tab to fill in the required information there.